el-tocino/localcroft/Precise.md

 As for spoken words, I used a scrabble word finder and rhymezone to target words that rhymed and had similar sounds.
 With a list of about 120 of these, I recorded each one three times.
 My helper voices usually get a list of fifteen words, containing three instances of my wake word and twelve fake words.
 Sometimes there's multi-word combinations that falsely trigger it, these get added to my list and recorded.

-Kid's TV shows have also caused a significant number of false activations for me.
+TV shows have also caused a significant number of false activations for me.
 This is where having local copies would be a big help.

-### modeling
+#### modeling

 Any time you add more data, I find it's best to start training all over.